young-j-park/18-NeurIPS-APIAE/README.md

 This code will save the learned model inside the folder 'weights'.

 2. To test the reconstruction / prediction / planning performance of APIAE., run 'test_pendulum.ipynb'.
-Without any modification, this code load the hyperparatmers (i.e. weights of neural networks) from './weights/pendulum_weights_demo.pkl'.
+As a default, this code load the learned model from './weights/pendulum_weights_demo.pkl'.
 But you may change the name of file if you want to test with new APIAE network trained from step 1.